The Homemade Trials: Chili Powder

 For the store bought version, what I consider to be the average quality chili powder cost me $5.09 for 2.12 ounces.
 That’s a cost of $2.40/ounce!
 Now, of course there was a cheaper version, but not by much and those cheaper versions aren’t as flavorful.

-When it comes to my homemade version, I was able to buy a huge bag of New Mexico chilis (5 ounces) for $1.99 and a large bag of Arbol peppers (1.5 ounces) for $1.99.
+When it comes to my Homemade Chili Powder version, I was able to buy a huge bag of New Mexico chilis (5 ounces) for $1.99 and a large bag of Arbol peppers (1.5 ounces) for $1.99.

 So I spent roughly $4 on 5.5 ounces of dried peppers.